whiplashomega/elthelas2/data/spellsv2/chaos-bolt.markdown

   </tbody>
 </table>

-If you roll the same number on both d8s, the chaotic energy leaps from the target to a different creature of your choice within 30 feet of it.
+If you roll the same number on both d8s, the chaotic energy leaps from the target to a different creature of your choice within 6m of it.
 Make a new attack roll against the new target, and make a new damage roll, which could cause the chaotic energy to leap again.

 A creature can be targeted only once by each casting of this spell.